What is the "Udacity Technology Scholarship Program"?

-During the first phase of this scholarship, the student is provided with an access to an introductory Challenge Course for 3.5 months.
-Applicants should be prepared to invest about 3 5 hours per week during this period.
+During the first phase of this scholarship, 15,000 students are provided with an access to an introductory Challenge Course.
+Applicants should be prepared to invest about 2-4 hours per week during this period.
 The scholarship recipients participating in this initial phase of the program will be part of a robust student community where they can engage with and receive support from their classmates.

 Phase 2: Full Nanodegree programs

-The top ten percent of participants will receive a scholarship for a full Nanodegree in their chosen subject area.
+1,600 participants will receive a scholarship for a full Nanodegree in their chosen subject area.
 Access to these Nanodegree programs includes expert project reviews, mentorship, and community support.
-Applicants should be prepared to invest about 5 10 hours per week for the 6 months of the program
+Applicants should be prepared to invest about 5-10 hours per week for the 6 months of the program.

 Who can apply?